smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 There are two types of supported triggers:

-**Conditional triggers**
-are based on on-chain conditions, e.g. a price feed update.
+**Conditional triggers** are based on on-chain conditions, e.g. a price feed update.
-Upkeeps are being checked periodically, and if the condition is met, the upkeep will be performed.
+Conditions are checked periodically, and if the condition is met, a transaction is sent to execute some work.

-**Log triggers**
-are based on arbitrary event logs that were emitted on-chain, e.g. a new token transfer.
+**Log triggers** are based on arbitrary event logs that were emitted on-chain, e.g. a new token transfer.

 ## Overview

 In high-level, the system works as follows: